masif2002/AZ-900-notes/README.md

 * Azure **Migrate** is a service that allows you to easily migrate to the cloud.
 It scans for VMs, databases, services in your environments (on-premises) and plans for your migration
 * **DataBox** is a physical device that you can request for to transfer data to Azure offline

-## Identity Services
+## Azure Active Directory
 * **Azure Active Directory** (AAD) is an Identity as a Service provided by Azure.
 It is not the same as the traditional Active Directory that runs on Windows
 * Developers can use AAD to implement authentication for their end users
 * There is an option called Conditional access in AAD which allows to set up MFA and other restrictions on detecting unusual login
+    *
-* Azure Active Directory provides the following licenses: Free, Office 365, Premium P1, and Premium P2.
+* Azure Active Directory provides the following licenses: Free, Office 365, Premium
+* **AD Connect** is used to synchronize your corporate AD with Azure AD.
+* Azure AD can control the access of both the apps and the app resources as well.
+* With Azure AD B2B collaboration, you can invite anyone to collaborate with your organization using their own work, school, or social account. ie- as a guest user
+* **Azure Tenant** is a dedicated and trusted instance of Azure AD that's automatically created when your organization signs up for a Microsoft cloud service subscription.
 ### Azure Active Directory preview programs
 1. private preview: Few customers are invited to experience the new features
 2. public preview: